Finchley and Golders Green: Constituency profile

 The area is relatively green and hilly for London and has many tube stations.
 Finchley and Golders Green were overwhelmingly built on in the first half of the 20th century when at the fringe of London.
 The area has since the heyday of the railways had little industry or large headquarters of its own, the non-commuting economy being in public service, high street retail, leisure and hospitality, domestic/commercial premises tradespeople, plus home-based media, digital economy and arts workers.
 Commuters take in many people in the financial, medical and legal professions and some people ancillary to central London's diverse economy.

 In southern parts of the London Borough of Barnet, private and one-family housing still exceeds the London average; houses tend to have gardens exceeding their footprint, yet there are also many older, subdivided, townhouses and shared or modest-size family flats.
 The proportion of social and assured or supported rental housing is lower than the London average.
 Most residents have quite high incomes largely to meet the cost of mortgages and rent, are very well educated, and middle-class – it retains many Labour Party supporters in East and West Finchley.
-Over 20% of residents are Jewish, the highest of any seat.
+Over 20% of residents are Jewish, the highest of any constituency.